-- The Department Chair or appropriate designee must approve all internship experiences in writing before the internship experience commences. - A student must have a cumulative grade point average of at least 2.0 to participate in any scheduled internship. - All internship experiences must occur under the supervisor of the Department Chair or a designated qualified faculty member. - All internships are to be offered at the end of an academic program.
-Specifically an internship must be offered during the last term of a student's attendance.
+- The Department Chair or appropriate designee must approve all internship experiences in writing before the internship experience commences. - A student must have a cumulative grade point average of at least 2.0 to participate in any scheduled internship. - All internship experiences must occur under the supervisor of the Department Chair or a designated qualified faculty member.

+- All internships are to be offered at the end of an academic program.
+Specifically, an internship must be offered during the last term of a student's attendance.
 If exceptional circumstances are warranted, the Dean of Academic Affairs on the campus may permit a student to begin an internship in the second to last term of anticipated attendance.
 Such a request from the student must be in writing and must be approved by the Department Chair and the Dean of Academic Affairs. - All internships for credit-earning programs must occur within the geographic region served by the institution. - The institution is not responsible to secure an internship site for any student who moves outside of the geographic region served by the institution while enrolled in a program of study. - Students must contact their Department Chair or Internship Coordinator to secure an internship site.
 Failure to do so may result in not securing an internship for the module in which the student was scheduled. - Prior to starting their internship, students enrolled in the Medical Assisting or Clinical Medical Assistant program will need to successfully pass clinical competencies to ensure they are prepared for their internship.
-In the case of a student who fails their competencies, they will not be allowed to proceed with their internship until they successfully demonstrate they have mastered their competencies. - If the student is terminated by the internship site, they will be provided with an additional site, at the discretion of the Clinical Coordinator, in order to complete their requirements.
-Should the student be terminated from the second site, the responsibility of securing another internship site will become the student's responsibility - All required internship documentation must be submitted within 20 calendar days of completing internship hours.
+In the case of a student who fails their competencies, they will not be allowed to proceed with their internship until they successfully demonstrate they have mastered their competencies. - If the student is dismissed by the internship site, the student will receive a grade of "F" and will need to retake the course, including all of the required hours. - All required internship documentation must be submitted within 20 calendar days of completing internship hours.